laurenchenarides/arec_570_demo/README.md

 5. Go to your GitHub repo and refresh the page to confirm that it was uploaded.

+### Best practices

+1. Use pull requests if collaborating with others.

+- When collaborating with others, always create a pull request to propose changes.
+This allows team members to review, discuss, and approve changes before merging them into the main branch.
+This process helps maintain code quality and prevent conflicts.

+2. Commit frequently with descriptive messages.

+- Make small, frequent commits with clear, descriptive messages about the changes you’ve made.
+This practice makes it easier to track changes, troubleshoot issues, and understand the project's history.

 ### Helpful terminal commands

 - Clear Workspace: Open RStudio, and in the Terminal window, type the following to ensure your working directory is clean:  **`git stash`**